When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 Reputation management tools to avoid a crisis

-The importance and value of a crisis policy and plan was highlighted not too long ago when working on a social media strategy with a childcare centre client was about to launch their Facebook page.
+The importance and value of a crisis policy and plan was highlighted when working on a social media strategy with a childcare centre client was about to launch their Facebook page.
 Just prior to launching and only two weeks after we’d created their crisis policy and plan, they were faced with a crisis.

 This childcare centre had an incident that caused major problems with the building and required all children to leave the centre.
 A bit of a problem, as you can imagine.